Customs Tariff Classification: Find Commodity codes instantly using iCustomsโ€‹

 The practical impact is significant.
 A UK seller who ships 500 product variants to EU customers currently needs to know the 6-digit HS code for each.
 From July 2026, they need the 10-digit TARIC code.
 For many product categories, a single 6-digit HS code has multiple 10-digit TARIC sub-headings, and selecting the wrong one will either trigger EU customs queries or result in incorrect duty calculations at the point of EU import.

 iClassification supports EU TARIC code classification alongside UK 10-digit commodity codes from a single platform.
 UK ecommerce sellers who already use iClassification for CDS-compliant UK commodity codes can extend their use to EU TARIC classification without switching platforms.
-For sellers who are currently classifying at 6-digit HS level only, the July 2026 deadline creates an immediate requirement to upgrade their classification process.
+For sellers who are currently classifying at 6-digit HS level only, the deadline creates an immediate requirement to upgrade their classification process.

-To prepare for the July 2026 IOSS TARIC requirement, UK ecommerce sellers should take three steps now.
+To prepare for the IOSS TARIC requirement, UK ecommerce sellers should take three steps now.
 First, audit your current product classifications to determine whether they are at 6-digit or 10-digit level.
 If your HS codes end in two zeros (for example, 6204.61.00), they are likely coded at 6-digit level and need to be extended to full TARIC codes.
 Second, use a classification tool that supports EU TARIC codes and can process bulk product lists to reclassify your catalogue efficiently before the deadline.
 Third, verify your reclassified TARIC codes against the EU TARIC database to confirm they are current and applicable for your specific goods and countries of origin.

-What does the customs tariff classification tell?โ€‹
+What does the customs tariff classification number tell?โ€‹

 These codes help customs agencies, importers, exporters, and international organisations trade, collect data, and apply tariffs.
 The HS code categorisation is structured like a tree, with the root code being a six-digit number.ย